Community of Practice - Sustainable management of soil 2022 - 2025 (RP1140)

 This proposal is to create a community of practice which will undertake a number of activities to support long term good practice in the sustainable management of soil.
 It will also help the industry attain soil quality that can provide eco-systems services such as habitat support, flood risk attenuation, carbon capture etc.

-This project has started and is seeking industry input in the form of case studies and consultation.
+This project is seeking industry input in the form of case studies and consultation.

 For mote information and to get involved with this project please contact Joanne Kwan.